-1. Signed enrollment agreement and a \$500 seat deposit within 10 business days.
+- Signed enrollment agreement and a \$500 seat deposit within 10 business days.
 Candidates accepted within four weeks of the program start date will have 5 business days to complete and sign their enrollment agreement and to pay their \$500 seat deposit.
-A candidate that fails to sign their enrollment agreement or pay their seat deposit within the allotted time frame may have their acceptance rescinded.

-- 2. Satisfactory C.O.R.I.
-(Criminal Offender Record Information).
-The STI Practical Nurse Program requires a CORI inquiry as part of the admission process into the Practical Nurse program.
-All clinical facilities reserve the right to conduct an additional CORI on practical nurse students.
-Individuals who have been convicted of a felony or misdemeanor crime or have a pending criminal case must meet eligibility requirements of the school and any affiliating clinical agencies.
-Students who are refused clinical placement due to CORI issues will be withdrawn from the nursing program. - 3.
+A candidate that fails to sign their enrollment agreement or pay their seat deposit within the allotted time frame may have their acceptance rescinded. - 2.
+Satisfactory C.O.R.I.
+(Criminal Offender Record Information) and S.O.R.I.
+(Sex Offender Registry Information).
+The STI Practical Nurse Program requires a CORI and SORI inquiry as part of the admission process into the Practical Nurse program, and in compliance with the Southeastern Regional School Committee Policy ADDA.
+All clinical facilities reserve the right to conduct an additional CORI and/or SORI on practical nurse students.
+Individuals who have been convicted of a felony, or misdemeanor crime, or have a pending criminal case must meet eligibility requirements of the school and any affiliating clinical agencies.
+Students who are refused clinical placement due to CORI/SORI issues will be withdrawn from the nursing program. - 3.
 Health criteria: Immunizations as required by the Department of Public Health.
 STI's immunization requirements are in accordance with College Immunization Chapter 76, Section 15C and clinical agency requirements.
-The following information must be documented for final acceptance into the program: - a) Evidence of good health, including a completed Medical Requirements for Health Career Programs Form and a physical exam within the past year. - b) Negative Mantoux test that will not expire before the end of the school year or if the Mantoux is positive then health care provider documentation of a chest x-ray within a year confirming no active tuberculosis is required. - c) Tetanus, Diphtheria, Pertussis (Tdap) immunization within 10 years. - d) Measles, Mumps, and Rubella titer indicating immunity.
-If titer is negative, then a repeat vaccine series that produces a positive titer. - e) Hepatitis B titer indicating immunity.
-If titer is negative, then a three-vaccine series that produces a positive titer. - f) Varicella titer indicating immunity.
-If titer is negative, then a repeat vaccine series that produces a positive titer. - g) Annual influenza vaccine. - 4.
-Proof of In-District Residence Form: Form must be completed, signed, and stamped by October 1.
+Students will be provided with a list of immunization requirements at the time of acceptance.
+The information is also available on the STI Website at (Put link here).
+Documentation of compliance with immunization requirements is mandatory.
+Failure to meet this requirement will impact your admission status in the Practical Nurse program. - 4.
+Proof of In-District Residence Form: must be completed, signed, and stamped by October 1.
 (Tuition is calculated based on residence on October 1 in the initial year of attendance). - 5.
 Proof of Health Insurance - 6.
 Educational Purpose Form - 7.
 Emergency Contact Form